bitsofcotton/ddpmopt/README.md

 Also, these predictors doesn't handle what meaning to omit on next image, so is composition around collection of predictions.
 Either, pred command (curdir)w...-bit.ppm output have a glitch same as curdir-bit.ppm command having some gulf when we're bad luck, either we cannot get proper prediction collection composition from small number of the input contexts.

+# T command
+We have T command for gokibin bit preprocessed graphics stream testing.
+If output is better than .5 probability and stable for some of the shrinked size, the gokibin nbit reversed outputs' shrinked image can have some of the meanings for them.
+We might need to separate prediction when only last 1x1 size matrix is stable case.

 # Usage:
     # copy color structure
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt